edHelper.com

 Yellow-Eyed Penguins

-1 Among all 18 species of penguins, the yellow-eyed penguin is the oddest one!
-Living in the southern part of New Zealand, the yellow-eyed penguin is the only type of penguin that likes to live alone.
+1 Among all 17 species of penguins, the yellow-eyed penguin is the oddest one!
+It lives in the southern part of New Zealand.
+It is the only type of penguin that likes to live alone.
 It is also the rarest type of penguin.
-There are only about 6,000 yellow-eyed penguins left in the world.
+There are only about 4,000 yellow-eyed penguins left in the world.

-2 Wearing a grayish blue feather jacket, the yellow-eyed penguin has cat-like yellow irises and a striking yellow headband.
-Interestingly, the Maori, the aboriginal people of New Zealand, named this bird not for its distinctive eyes and headband, but for its voice.
-They called this bird "hoiho" which means noise shouter.
-The yellow-eyed penguin gives out high-pitched, ear-piercing calls when it is claiming territory, courting, greeting each other, or feeling threatened.
+2 This bird appears to wear a grayish blue feather jacket with a white shirt covering its chest and belly.
+The yellow-eyed penguin has cat-like yellow irises and a striking yellow headband.
+The Maori, the aboriginal people of New Zealand, named this bird for its voice.
+They called it "hoiho," which means "noise shouter."
+The yellow-eyed penguin gives out high-pitched, ear-piercing calls when it is claiming territory, courting, greeting other penguins, or feeling threatened.
 Sometimes, we hear its calls before we see a yellow-eyed penguin.

 Paragraphs 3 to 4: